Ajinkya-IISERB/Wild_Jack/Genome_assembly/readme.md

-Genome assembly metrics amd files.
+Genome assembly metrics and files.